Skip to main content

 SITE | TWITTER

-Anyball by Laurenz Riklin & Hang Ruan
+Anyball by Laurenz Riklin, Hang Ruan & Pao Salcedo

 Anyball is a local Multiplayer game about procedurally generated sports.
 Each round random rules are being created, using different objects.
 Players know that they have to score points but not necessarily how to, so they mess around in a physics based environment to figure out their objectives.

-Flight Simulator by Hosni Auji
+Airplane Mode by Hosni Auji

-Flight simulator is a game where the player is a passenger, not the pilot.
+Airplane Mode is a game where the player is a passenger, not the pilot.

 Aboard a commercial airliner, the player decides how they want to spend time at their window seat while waiting out their transatlantic flight.